montry-team/Sakuto/README.md

-Sakuto
-Sakuto — Fun.
+# Sakuto — Fun.
 Social.
 Lifestyle.
 Your all-in-one app for videos, scrolls, posts, games, and more.

 🎬 Watch & share videos